neam/dna-project-base-12-factor-app-boilerplate/docs/21-local-dev-first-time-set-up.md

 Local Development: First-time set-up
 ====================================

-# Notes about Cross-Platform Support

-This has been confirmed to work in Mac OSX and modern Linux distributions, but Windows installation has so far been unsuccessful.

-If you still want to try to install on Windows, here some notes:
-* Put the project in your user directory: C:\Users\Username\
-* If you are using Oracle VM VirtualBox and experiencing trouble - try with NDIS5 Bridged Driver.
-If you don't know what it is -> uninstall Oracle VM Virtual Box, install it during Docker installation and choose to install with NDIS5 Bridged Driver instead of NDIS6.
-* For step 2: to create link try mklink Target Link in CMD:

-    mklink Docker_Toolbox_dir\docker-stack project_dir\vendor\bin\docker-stack

-  If that does not work for you and docker-stack still complaining about not finding path -> just change relative to absolute path in docker-start file

 # Instructions

 Open up a terminal window and cd into the root directory of your 12-factor app's repository.